Simferopol: Russian annexation

-Geography and climate
+Geography

 Location

-Simferopol is located in the south-central portion of the Crimean Peninsula.
-The city lies on the Salhir River and near the artificial Simferopol Reservoir, which provides the city with clean drinking water.
+Simferopol is located in the south-central Crimean Peninsula.
+The city lies on the Salhir River near the artificial Simferopol Reservoir, which provides the city with clean drinking water.
 The Simferopol Reservoir's earth dam is the biggest in Europe.

 Climate

-The city experiences a humid subtropical or oceanic climate (depending on which version of the Köppen climate classification is used), near the boundary of the humid continental climate.
+The city experiences a humid subtropical climate (Köppen: Cfa), near the boundary of the humid continental climate (Köppen: Dfa).
 The average temperature in January is 0.4 C and 23 C in July.
-The average rainfall is 501 mm per year, and there is a total of 2,471 hours of sunshine per year.
+The average rainfall is 501 mm per year, and there is a total of 2,529 hours of sunshine per year.

 Politics and administrative divisions

-As the capital of the Republic, Simferopol houses its political structure including the Parliament and the Council of Ministers.
-Simferopol is also the administrative centre of the Simferopolskyi District (raion), however, it is directly subordinate to the Crimean authorities rather than to the district authorities housed in the city itself.
+As the capital of Crimea, Simferopol houses its political structure including the Supreme Council of Crimea and the Council of Ministers.
+Simferopol is also the administrative centre of the Simferopol Raion (district), but is directly subordinate to the Crimean authorities rather than to the district authorities housed in the city itself.

-The city of Simferopol is administratively divided into three districts (Zaliznychnyi, Tsentralnyi, and Kyivskyi), four urban-type settlements (Ahrarne, Aeroflotskyi, Hriesivskyi, Komsomolske) and one village (Bitumne).
+The city of Simferopol is administratively divided into three urban districts (Zaliznychnyi, Kyivskyi and Tsentralnyi), four urban-type settlements (Ahrarne, Aeroflotskyi, Hresivskyi, Komsomolske) and the village of Bitumne.

 Viktor Ageev became city mayor on 11 November 2010 and was then elected chairman of the Simferopol City Council on 29 September 2014.

 Igor Lukashyov was installed as the head of Simferopol City administration (i.e. local executive) after Russia annexed the region in 2014.
 He served in this position until his dismissal on 9 November 2018.

 Transportation

 Simferopol has a major railway station, which serves millions of tourists each year.
-In December 2014 Ukraine cut the railway line to Crimea at the border.
+In December 2014 Ukraine cut the railway line to Crimea at the border with mainland Ukraine (Kherson Oblast).
 Currently, the station serves only a commuter (regional) passenger train and the Moscow – Simferopol train every day.

 The city is also connected via the Simferopol International Airport, which was constructed in 1936.
 Zavodskoye Airport is situated southwest of Simferopol.

 The city has several main bus stations, with routes towards many cities, including Sevastopol, Kerch, Yalta, and Yevpatoriya.
 The Crimean Trolleybus connects Simferopol to the city of Yalta on Crimean Black Sea coast.
 The line is the longest trolleybus line in the world with a total length of 86 km (since 2014 again 96 km).

 The streets of Simferopol have a rare house numbering – the odd numbers are on the right side of the road, looking in the direction in which the numbers increase.